-In this page I have collected some software products realized by myself over time.
-So far, you will find two libraries written in C, which can be linked (either statically or dynamically) to your C/C++ programs (actually, googling a bit it’s relatively easy to find articles and tutorials on how to use dynamically linked C libraries in other languages, such as Kotlin/Native or Java/JNI, but I personally do not recommend this approach unless you have compelling reasons to do so).
+In this page I have collected some software tools and libraries realized by myself over time.
+There are some libraries written in C, which can be linked (either statically or dynamically) to your C/C++ programs.
+Actually, googling a bit it’s also relatively easy to find articles and tutorials on how to use dynamically linked C libraries in other languages.
+Sometimes this is quite simple, such as with GO, other times is harder, like for Kotlin/Native or Java/JNI, but if needed it can be addressed somehow (my personal advice is that this makes sense only when the process is relatively easy, as in the case of GO, because in those cases languages are relatively similar).
+Besides, there are also some tools and other stuff that may be of interest for someone.

 Why C?
-Surprisingly, even if today there are a lot of modern languages, the old C devised by Dennis Ritchie in 1972 (50 years ago, more than a geological era in this field) is still one of the most spread languages all over the world.
-According to the TIOBE index, it is currently at the second position in the general rank (February 2022), but it was first until January 2022, when it was overtaken by Python.
+Surprisingly, even if today there are a lot of modern languages, the old C devised by Dennis Ritchie in 1972 (more than 50 years ago, a geological era in this world) is still one of the most spread languages all over the world.
+According to the TIOBE index, it is currently at the second position in the general rank (September 2023), but it was first for quite a long time, until it was overtaken by Python (at the beginning of 2022).

 This can be explained very simply.
 C is the lowest level among the high level programming languages.
 It is not a coincidence that it is almost the only language used in Operating Systems, Driver Development, Embedded Software, Compilers and Debuggers, and so on.
 It is a general-purpose, procedural computer programming language, which provides constructs that map seamlessly to typical machine instructions: using C you will have to handle pointers and bitwise operators, which translates efficiently into assembly.
 It does not support the Object Oriented Programming paradigm, so it is a bit more distant from the human way of thinking, but it is certainly more efficient in terms of executable produced as a result of compilation.